AusDTO/dta-website/_posts/2017-08-02-supporting-new-talent-in-the-aps.md

 ## Get involved in the program

 Find out more about our [ICT entry-level programs](https://www.dta.gov.au/what-we-do/policies-and-programs/ict-entry/).
-There are about 250 positions to be filled in 2018 and application are now open.
+There are up to 200 positions to be filled in 2018 and applications are now open.

 - Apprenticeship program --- [applications close on Friday 4 August](https://www.dta.gov.au/who-we-are/corporate/jobs/#op-193387-2018-australian-government-ict-apprenticeship-program)
 - Cadetship program --- [applications close Friday 11 August](https://www.dta.gov.au/who-we-are/corporate/jobs/#op-192930-2018-australian-government-ict-cadetship-program)